 The Conservatory office must be notified of all cancellations.

 For student absences, two individual lessons per semester can be rescheduled if the absence is due to student illness, religious observance, or extraordinary circumstances.
 There are no exceptions.
 The Conservatory must be notified 24 hours in advance of cancellation due to a religious observance or extraordinary circumstance, or by 8am the day of a lesson when due to illness.
 Otherwise, the teacher is not required to make up the missed lesson.

 For teacher absences, students receive personal notification from the teacher and the lesson will be rescheduled.
 For unscheduled Conservatory closings (see below), such as a snow emergency, lessons and classes will be rescheduled at the end of the semester.

 LINKS TO THIRD-PARTY WEB SITE

-Concordia College may provide hyperlinks to third-party web sites as a convenience to users of the Web Site.
-Concordia College does not control third-party web sites and is not responsible for the contents of any linked-to, third-party web sites or any hyperlink in a linked-to web site.
-Concordia College does not endorse, recommend or approve any third-party web site hyperlinked from the Web Site.
-Concordia College will have no liability to any entity for the content or use of the content available through such hyperlink.
+Concordia Conservatory may provide hyperlinks to third-party web sites as a convenience to users of the Web Site.
+Concordia Conservatory does not control third-party web sites and is not responsible for the contents of any linked-to, third-party web sites or any hyperlink in a linked-to web site.
+Concordia Conservatory does not endorse, recommend or approve any third-party web site hyperlinked from the Web Site.
+Concordia Conservatory will have no liability to any entity for the content or use of the content available through such hyperlink.